reactive-firewall/multicast/docs/Testing.md

 > To effectively leverage the source code for performing fuzzing, you must install a licensed
 > copy of the hypothesis python module.

 There is a separate test group for optional fuzz testing aptly named `fuzzing`.
-Currently the `fuzzing` test group contains only one category named `slow`.
+Currently, the `fuzzing` test group contains only one category named `slow`.

 | Category | Criteria | _TestSuites_ |